Advertiser Disclosure

 • 100% of tips from the customer

 Your entire account balance pays out via weekly direct deposits.
-Payments for activity during the prior Monday-to-Sunday period hit your linked account by midweek in most cases.
-If you need funds sooner, you can cash out to a linked bank account using the Instant Deposit feature.
+Payments for activity during the prior Monday to the current Monday at 3:59 AM period hit your linked account by Thursday in most cases.
+You can cash out to a linked bank account using the Instant Deposit feature if you need funds sooner.

 Note that while you’ll always receive 100% of customer tips, you won’t receive all the fees the customer pays.
 Uber Eats keeps a significant cut of customer-paid fees to cover its own expenses.